chizakura/tried-it-app/README.md

 #### MVP

--Functioning application that allows the user to:
+* Functioning application that allows the user to:
--Register an account (add an account to database)
+* Register an account (add an account to database)
--Add reviews to places that they tried before
+* Add reviews to places that they tried before
--Allows user to search database for either a place to check it’s reviews from users in database Or a specific user see their reviews for places —Or their TriedIts—
+* Allows user to search database for either a place to check it’s reviews from users in database Or a specific user see their reviews for places —Or their TriedIts—
--newsFeed component on the landing page that shows recent TriedIts added to database
+* NewsFeed component on the landing page that shows recent TriedIts added to database

 #### PostMVP

--Add User Login and dynamically relate created reviews to logged in user -Add authorizations to update and delete reviews for only the author user -Add ‘add friend’ functionality between users so that logged in user can only see TriedIts from their friends -Add Likes and Comments functionality to Users and to Reviews!
+* Add User Login and dynamically relate created reviews to logged in user
+* Add authorizations to update and delete reviews for only the author user
+* Add ‘add friend’ functionality between users so that logged in user can only see TriedIts from their friends
+* Add Likes and Comments functionality to Users and to Reviews!

 ## React Architectural Design